 As our families have grown smaller, our houses have gotten bigger.
 Do we really need all that space?
 This article from the National Post looks at housing sizes over the years.
 When my parents bought their house in 1973, the average size of a new home was just over 1,000 square feet.
 Over time, that ballooned to 2,300 square feet.
 There has been a slight downward trend in recent years but, if the government really wants to solve the housing crisis, there needs to be a focus on building homes people can afford.

 When I look back on our life, one of the smartest financial moves we ever made was buying a modest sized home, paying off the mortgage, and then staying in that house instead of upsizing.
 We did think about moving to a bigger house when our kids were small.
-Then, I reminded myself my parents raised 4 kids in a house far smaller than the house we were raising 2 kids in.
+Then, I reminded myself my parents raised four kids in a house far smaller than the house we were raising two kids in.
 Ultimately, we decided to stay put, freeing up money to enjoy life, and to save for retirement and our kids’ education.

 The point is, be realistic when putting your wish list together.
 Focus on what you need instead of what your friends and family have.
 Make a list of features and honestly assess whether they are wants or needs.
 Not only will a smaller house mean lower mortgage payments, but you’ll also save money on furniture, heating, electricity and maintenance.